silverfs/wikijs-datadump/manuals/cs5-internship/google-chronicle.md

 <br>

 # What is it?
-[Google Chronicle](https://chronicle.security/) is a Petabyte-scaled, cloud-native security analytics platform for threat investigation and hunting.
+[Google Chronicle](https://chronicle.security/) is a scaled, cloud-native security analytics platform for threat investigation and hunting.
 Google Chronicle is built for managing an incredible amount of data in an efficient manner within an enterprise network.
 It provides many benefits over other solutions, like threat detection at Google speed and scale through Intelligence data fusion and indexing via Google.
 This provides a clear monitoring overview.